buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcSlab.md

 ### Material Layer Set Usage

-The material of IfcSlab can be defined by IfcMaterialLayerSetUsage and attached by IfcRelAssociatesMaterial.RelatingMaterial.
-It is accessible by the inverse HasAssociations relationship.
- Multi-layer slabs can be represented by referring to several IfcMaterialLayer's within the IfcMaterialLayerSet that is referenced from th e
-IfcMaterialLayerSetUsage.

-When assigning an
-IfcMaterialLayerSetUsage to IfcSlab it shall imply that the IfcSlabType should have a unique
- IfcMaterialLayerSet, that is referenced by IfcMaterialLayerSetUsage assigned to all occurrences of this IfcSlabType.
+Figure 262 illustrates assignment of _IfcMaterialLayerSetUsage_ and _IfcMaterialLayerSet_ to the _IfcSlabType_ and the _IfcSlab_ occurrence.

 ![Material layer set and usage](../../../../figures/ifcslab_materialusage-01.png)

 Figure 262 — Slab type definition

-> EXAMPLE  Figure 262 illustrates assignment of IfcMaterialLayerSetUsage and IfcMaterialLayerSet to the IfcSlab as the slab occurrence and to the IfcSlabType.
-The same IfcMaterialLayerSet shall be shared by many occurrences of IfcMaterialLayerSetUsage.
-This relationship shall be consistent to the relationship between the IfcSlabType and the IfcSlab.

-Figure 263 illustrates slab material usage, where the following conventions shall be met:
+Figure 263 and Figure 264 illustrates material layer usage, where:

 * The reference coordinate system is the coordinate system established by the IfcExtrudedAreaSolid.Position.
 * The reference plane is the plane defined by the extruded profile of IfcExtrudedAreaSolid.SweptSolid.
 The IfcMaterialLayerSetUsage.OffsetFromReferenceLine is given as a distance from this plane.